-Candidates for the position of director shall inform the board of directors of any appointments as director, chairman and/or CEO, member of a supervisory board or executive board or chairman of an executive board that they hold in other companies, whether the head office of such companies is located in France or abroad (including membership in the board committees of these companies), so that the board of directors, assisted by the compensation and nomination committee, can verify: i) that the candidates are in compliance (and will be after being appointed as directors) with the legal limits imposed on multiple offices and hold no more than four (4) other mandates in listed companies, including foreign companies, outside of the Group, and ii) that any potential Conflict of Interest has been dispelled.
+Candidates for the position of director shall inform the board of directors of any appointments as director, chairman of the board of directors and/or CEO, member of a supervisory board or executive board or chairman of an executive board that they hold in other companies, whether the head office of such companies is located in France or abroad (including membership in the board committees of these companies), so that the board of directors, assisted by the nomination committee, can verify: i) that the candidates are in compliance (and will be after being appointed as directors) with the legal limits imposed on multiple offices and hold no more than four (4) other mandates in listed companies, including foreign companies, outside of the Group, and ii) that any potential Conflict of Interest has been dispelled.

 Directors already serving their term of office shall also inform the board of directors of their appointment, resignation or removal from office as director, chairman and CEO, chairman of a board of directors, CEO, member of a supervisory board or executive board or chairman of an executive board in companies with their head office in France or abroad (including membership in the board committees of these companies) within five (5) days of the effective date.
-Regarding appointment to one of the positions listed above, the directors are additionally required to consult the lead independent director and the chairman of the compensation and nomination committee prior to their prospective appointment date, in order to avoid a conflict of interest.
+Regarding appointment to one of the positions listed above, the directors are additionally required to consult the chairman of the board of directors, the vice-chairman and the chairman of the nomination committee prior to their prospective appointment date, in order to avoid a conflict of interest.
 Directors undertake to hold no more than four other mandates in listed companies, including foreign companies, outside of the Group.